You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 Use Separate Ad Accounts for Different Campaign Types

-If you run high risk verticals (e.g., dental, legal, supplements), use a separate ad account for each.
+If you run high risk verticals (e.g., healthcare advertising, financial services advertising, ecommerce ad account), use a separate ad account for each.
 This way, if one account gets flagged, your others stay active.

 5. When To Hire a Professional Agency